From paintbrush to pixel: A review of deep neural networks in AI-generated art: AI-generated art

-\bmhead{Muse} Earlier this year, Google released \emph{Muse}, another Transformer-based text-to-image model \cite{chang2023}.
+{\bf{Muse.}} Early in 2023, Google released \emph{Muse} \cite{chang2023}, another Transformer-based text-to-image model.
 Muse includes a VQGAN tokenizer to transfer images into tokens and vice versa.
-The text input is turned into tokens using a pre-trained transformer encoder of the T5-XXL language model \cite{raffel2020} (see Figure~\ref{comparisonTransformers}).
+The text input is turned into tokens using a pre-trained transformer encoder of the T5-XXL language model \cite{raffel2020} (see Fig.~\ref{comparisonTransformers}).
 The advantage of using such a pre-trained encoder is that this model component has been trained on a large corpus of text.
-A struggle in the training of text-to-image models is that it is time consuming to gather a large set of high quality image and caption pairs.
-The text and caption pairs likely span a limited part of concepts known in a language.
-Since NLP models are trained with solely text as input (which is easier to gather), they are trained on a more encompassing corpus of text.
+One struggle in training text-to-image models is the time consuming gathering of a large set of high quality image and caption pairs.
+Therefore, the text/caption pairs likely only span a limited section of the known concepts within a language.
+Since NLP models are trained solely with text as input (which is easier to gather), they are trained on a more encompassing corpus of text.
 The authors find that the inclusion of the pretrained encoder results in higher quality, photo-realistic images and that the generation of text in the generated images is more accurate.
+Since then, other text-to-image models have incorporated T5-XXL as text encoder in a similar manner (see Section~\ref{diffusion_models} on diffusion models).

-Due to its computational efficiency, Muse is the text-to-image model which requires the least time to generate an image when prompted.
-It achieves a state-of-the-art CLIP score of 0.32, which is a measure of how close the generated images are to the prompted caption.
-They verified this further in a behavioral study in which human raters indicated that the Muse-generated images are better aligned with the prompts compared to images generated with Stable Diffusion (see Section~\ref{diffusion_models}).
+Muse achieves an FID score of 7.88 along with a CLIP score of 0.32, which is a measure of how close the generated images are to the prompted caption.
+Different from the FID score, which measures image realism by comparing the feature distributions of generated and real images, the CLIP score evaluates text–image alignment.
+It leverages the CLIP model to embed text and images into a shared space and quantifies how well a generated image matches the input prompt, with higher scores indicating stronger semantic consistency. \cite{chang2023} verified this further in a behavioral study in which human raters indicated that the Muse-generated images are better aligned with the prompts compared to images generated with Stable Diffusion (see Section~\ref{diffusion_models}).
 In addition to image generation, Muse allows inpainting, outpainting and mask-free editing (which will be explained in more detail in Section~\ref{diffusion_models}).